HomeThe Best Paint ColoursPaint and Colour How to'sThe Best Paint NUMBER for Your Home: 62 (LRV)

 Which always amaze and excite me.

-So, as you can see, picking the right COLOUR can be challenging, however, looking at colours that are around 62 in LRV is a GREAT place to start your colour search.
+So, as you can see, picking the right COLOUR can be challenging; however, looking at colors that are between 60-70 is a GREAT place to start your color search.
 And if that doesn’t work?
-You know how to call…and it ain’t the Ghostbusters
+You know how to call…and it ain’t the Ghostbusters.

 Kylie M E-Designs and Online Colour Consulting